Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/README.md

 ![](./docs/images/smart-sample-overview-archdiagram.png)

->Note: IDP represents one of the identity providers supported in this solution.
+>Note: IDP refers to any identity provider supported by this solution.

 ## Sample Support